MegabytePhreak/dotfiles/README.md

 Generic:
 --------
-1. Run ./vim/update_bundles.sh (Does not currently exist, will read through all bundles in .vim/bundles and list the repo ./vim/bundles.list
+1. Run `git submodule init` in the root of the clone